EirikRogno/kotlin-intro/slides.md

 island outside St. Petersburg

 The language is fully compatible with the jvm.
+You can call java code from kotlin and kotlin code from java no problem.

 It is null safe (which I will talk more about later)